 Relationship counselling focuses on strained relationships between family members and can include parent-child, spouse-spouse, or significant other-significant other relationships within the family system.

-Leone Centre experienced Family Therapists offer therapy in London and online.
+Leone Centre experienced Family Therapists offer therapy in London and through Online Counselling.

 Our therapists remain neutral – we don’t take sides.
 We help by identifying and assessing behavioural patterns within the family and through encouraging fair, balanced communication between family members.

 All discussions in counselling are handled sensitively and, of, course, discussions with your therapist are always confidential.